Conditional Normalizing Flows for Forward and Backward Joint State and Parameter Estimation: Discussion and Future Work

 Furthermore, the flexibility of the architecture allowed for the addition of system parameters as targets in training, allowing for the prediction of such parameters given a context of states in time.
 This allows for a more practical understanding of the underlying system dynamics.
+Given this flexibility, we were able to use estimated state and parameters as inputs to a SMC algorithm for real COVID-19 SIR data.
+This hybrid approach presents an interesting combination of our methods and traditional filtering.
+Also, the performance of such filtering using the traditional SMC algorithm compared to the forward rollout predictions of the NF architecture indicates promise in the capabilities of our rollout method.

 Future work will focus on further testing the efficacy in the joint prediction of states and parameters in more complex mathematical systems, and in fusing information from models with varying degree of fidelity and observations.